Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 - fix redis that doesn't save anything as value for key. find in the code where is the issue - OK for the moment works fine
 - adapt all functions to the new graph as those are exported to their to make the graph run, but not yet fixed.
 - tranfer all `test.py` function/graph/etc/... to get our initial graph to `app.py`
-- create all variables that can be put in .env file and create a .env file special for app vars so that we update only that .env file
+- create all variables that can be put in .env file and create a .env file special for app vars so that we update only that .env file - OK

+# scenario
+Scenario of user requiring a full SEO report on a website using its main page